Once your baby has outgrown her rear-facing infant car seat, typically between 1-2 years, the next step is a conventional, or toddler, car seat.

 There are several types of car seats available.
 Just learning the difference will make shopping much easier:

-Combination Car Seats - These car seats are always positioned forward-facing, but still offer two modes of use: first as a conventional car seat, complete with harness, then (once a child reaches the harness weight max) as a belt-positioning booster that's used with the vehicle's seat belt.
+These car seats are always positioned forward-facing, but still offer two modes of use: first as a conventional car seat, complete with harness, then (once a child reaches the harness weight max) as a belt-positioning booster seat that's used with the vehicle's seat belt.

-3-in-1 Car Seats - Merge the convertible and combination car seats, and you have the 3-in-1.
-This car seat works rear-facing, forward-facing, and as a belt-positioning booster.
+Merge the convertible and combination car seats, and you have the 3-in-1.
+This car seat works rear-facing, forward-facing, and as a belt-positioning booster seat.
 Some parents love the versatility; others would rather have a series of car seats more scaled to their child's size.

 In addition, there are single mode forward-facing car seats, which are geared to narrower weight and height ranges.